 Enhancements on Flow Control Mechanism:

-During the discussion, 4 scenarios are proposed among which 3 scenarios are identified in 5.1 and one scenario are precluded.
-Possible solutions for the 3 scenarios are provided in 5.2.
-There has been evaluation on different solutions from several aspects including Overhead of message size, Radio resources efficiency, relevance of the scenario which is captured in 5.3.
+During the discussion, 4 scenarios are proposed among which 3 scenarios are identified in clause 5.1 and one scenario are precluded.
+Possible solutions for the 3 scenarios are provided in clause 5.2.
+There has been evaluation on different solutions from several aspects including Overhead of message size, Radio resources efficiency, relevance of the scenario which is captured in clause 5.3.

 RAN3 acknowledged that Solution 5 can be beneficial in at least some scenarios, e.g. Industrial IoT (packet duplication).
-This solution is currently being discussed in the scope of an ongoing Rel16 Work Item on Industrial IoT and is considered beneficial in this latter scope.
+This solution is currently being discussed in the scope of an ongoing Rel-16 Work Item on Industrial IoT and is considered beneficial in this latter scope.
 For this reason, it is recommended to pursue this solution for scenario 1 in that scope.

 Further enhancements of Solution 5 targeting Scenario 2 may be specified during normative phase, provided that gains can be confirmed with a reasonable complexity.
-Some companies see the benefits of solutions for Scenario 3, but there is no consensus on this issue in RAN3.
+Some companies see the benefits of solutions for Scenario 3, but there is no consensus on this issue in RAN3 [12].

-Support for UE Connection to Several gNB-CU-UPs from Different Security Domains
+Support for UE Connection to Several gNB-CU-UPs from Different Security Domains:

 The scenario was identified and agreed as useful to be supported.
 Likewise, an LS was sent to SA3 requesting feedback on solutions for this scenario.
-Therefore, a solution could be specified during normative phase based on the feedback from SA3.
+Therefore, a solution could be specified during normative phase based on the feedback from SA3 [12].